naman2304/notes/ddia.md

 * Statements that depend on existing data (`UPDATE ...
 WHERE <some condition>`), or if statement uses auto-incrementing columns, must be executed in the same order in each replica.
 This can be limiting when there are multiple concurrently executing transactions.
 * Statements with side effects (triggers, stored procedures, user definted functions) may result on different results on each replica, unless the side effects are absolutely deterministic.

 A solution to this is to replace any nondeterministic function with a fixed return value in the leader.
 VoltDB does this and uses statement based replication.
+MySQL before version 5.1 used statement based replication.

 ##### Write-ahead log (WAL) shipping